- Wannan Medical College, Wuhu, Anhui, P.R. China – BM (MD equivalent)

 View Dr. Lixin Rui’s Publications on NCBI My Bibliography

-Dr. Rui's research in his lab continues to focus on lymphoma biology, with an emphasis on JAK-STAT signaling in lymphomagenesis.
+Dr. Rui's research focuses on lymphoma biology, with an emphasis on JAK-STAT signaling in lymphomagenesis.
 Deregulation of this pathway contributes to pathogenesis of Hodgkin lymphoma and Non-Hodgkin lymphoma, including aggressive diffuse large B-cell lymphoma.
-The goal of his research is to identify JAK and its downstream molecular targets for therapeutic applications to these cancers.
-In addition, his research interests include investigation of the F-box protein FBXO10, which he has recently characterized as a potential tumor suppressor.
+Dr. Rui’s research aims to identify JAK and its downstream molecular targets for therapeutic applications to these cancers.
+His research interests also include investigation of the F-box protein FBXO10, which he has recently characterized as a potential tumor suppressor.